RobGeada/neuralCI/README.md

 **If you _don't_ have the `rchi-moby` parquet:**

-You cannot run the dataFormatter (as you have no raw data to format!) but I've included preformatted data that is read by the [neuralCI](https://github.com/RobGeada/neuralCI/blob/master/neuralCI.ipynb) notebook.
+Since you have no raw data, you can't run the dataFormatter, but I've included sample formatted data that is read by the [neuralCI](https://github.com/RobGeada/neuralCI/blob/master/neuralCI.ipynb) notebook.
 Therefore, you can simply run neuralCI.

 Both of the notebooks are well documented enough that they should be self-explanatory!